fibrous-tendencies/GH_WebSockets/README.md

-# GH_WebSockets
+# WebSockets

-GH_WebSockets is a plugin to grasshopper for Rhino 8.
+WebSockets is a plugin to grasshopper for Rhino 8.
 It provides functionality for creating a WebSocket client within grasshopper for sending and receiving data with an external WebSocket server.
 It implements a WebSocket client using .net core and is not backwards compatible with previous version of rhino.
 For WebSocket support in previous version of rhino, refer to [Bengesht](https://www.food4rhino.com/en/app/bengesht) for similar functionality.

 The preferred installation method is using the PackageManager in Rhino.
 Just search *WebSockets*.